DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
+- Locale variants:
+	- Add more of the Forum locale topic
+	- Maybe put the variant stuff in the EPKL repo?
+That's where often I work with it.

 - A little more air before headings, in the style sheets?
 And a style for large text, without air.
 - Add the Training Topic.
 Under Learning?
 Update its link on the links page; also on Discord.
 - In tarmak.html, cannibalize part of the BIG BAG?
 HALP! section for a main page overview?